Read some Happy Tails from our success stories and find out what some of our rescued spaniels are up to now!

 I adopted Alfie in 2018 from his foster carer in Trowbridge Wiltshire.
 When he came to me he had fear of strangers and was a confused boy.
 I was already competing my other dog at Agility and thought that Alfie would be perfect.
 And I was right.
 As soon as we started training he showed lots of promise and was a quick learner.

 We started before the pandemic, and our progress continued after it.
 We started at Grade 2 and within 12 months we were Grade 4.
-In 2022 we progressed to Grade 6 and we are now two Agility wins from Grade 7 (the highest level in Agility under Kennel Club Rules).
+In 2022 we progressed to Grade 6 and we are now Grade 7 (the highest level in Agility under Kennel Club Rules).

 He continues to have people issues but are carefully managed.